Elimu4Tech/Elimu4Tech/README.md

 - 👋 Hi, I’m @cforcafrica
 - 👀 I’m interested in  Software Development
 - 💞️ I’m looking to collaborate on tech and non tech ethusiasts.
-- 📫 How to reach me through my email elimu4tech@gmail.com.
+- 📫 How to reach me through my email [covered]
 - ⚡ Fun fact: I like mathematical equation.

 <!---